Anyone for Doomsday?: Background

 The album was originally slated as the follow-up to 1999's Tonight the Stars Revolt!.
-It was pulled by Powerman 5000 frontman Spider One two weeks before the release date.
-Due to being too similar to previous work, the album was originally intended to merely be delayed and revamped.
-However, during this time conflicts began to arise causing longtime members Dorian 27 (Dorian Heartsong) and Al3 (Allen Pahanish) to leave the band.
-As a result, the album was scrapped due to Spider's unwillingness to release an album of half new members and half old.
+Spider has said in interviews that the album was dropped because it sounded too much like the previous album and that he wanted to release something fresh and different instead of repeating himself.
+During this time, however, conflicts began to arise causing longtime members Dorian 27 (Dorian Heartsong) and Al3 (Allan Pahanish) to leave the band.
+As a result, the album went unreleased for many years.
 The album was available for a while on Powerman 5000's official website through Spider One's record label, Megatronic Records.
 The promotional copies featured artwork that was different from the copies available on the website.
-The album however was taken down due to legal reasons.
-The album is now available in full on iTunes and Spotify and the physical copy of the album has become a collectors item.
+The album however was taken down for legal reasons.
+The album is now available in full on iTunes and Spotify, and the physical copy of the album has become a collector's item.